 Who is Dharmavajra?

-Dharmavajra Centre is named after the great sixteenth century meditator, Mahasiddha Dharmavajra, who spent his entire life in retreat in mountain caves and attained full enlightenment within that lifetime.
+Mahasiddha Dharmavajra spent his entire life in retreat in mountain caves and attained full enlightenment within that lifetime.
 Dharmavajra is one of the principal lineage Gurus of the most profound meditation practices of our tradition.

 “At one time Mahasiddha Dharmavajra was in retreat in a cave high up on a mountain called Chumo Lhari, which is near Tashi Lhunpo Monastery in western Tibet.
 During one of his sessions Je Tsongkhapa appeared to him as a unification of three holy beings.
 His outer aspect was as Je Tsongkhapa wearing the three robes of a monk and a yellow Pandit’s hat, with his right hand in the mudra of expounding Dharma and his left hand in the mudra of meditative equipoise holding a jewelled bowl filled with nectars.
 At his heart was Buddha Shakyamuni, and at his heart was Conqueror Vajradhara.
 This aspect of Je Tsongkhapa is known in Tibetan as ‘je sempa sum tseg’, which means ‘Je Tsongkhapa, the Unification of Three Holy Beings’.
 He is also known as ‘Lama Losang Tubwang Dorjechang’.
 Here, ‘Lama’ means ‘Guru’, indicating that Je Tsongkhapa is our Spiritual Guide, ‘Losang is short for ‘Losang Dragpa’, which is Je Tsongkhapa’s ordained name, ‘Tubwang is short for ‘Shakya Tubwang’, which is the Tibetan name for Buddha Shakyamuni, and ‘Dorjechang’ is Tibetan for Vajradhara.